uaf-math/calc1/week1-ALEKS.md

 ## Sign up

-Go to the [youcanbook.me site](https://uafmath.youcanbook.me) to choose a two-hour block in Rasmuson Library Room 301 during which you will take a proctored ALEKS PPL placement test that will be your Quiz 1 grade.
+Go to the YouCanBookMe scheduler to choose a two-hour block.
+The assessment will be in Chapman Hall (Room 106 or Room 103 depending on the session).
+	- MORNING time-slots (require access to a laptop) [https://uafmath-morning.youcanbook.me/](https://uafmath-morning.youcanbook.me/)
+	- AFTERNOON time-slots (do not require access to a laptop) [https://uafmath-afternoon.youcanbook.me/](https://uafmath-afternoon.youcanbook.me/)